 Body wash and antibacterial soap are a wasteful option, especially with so many amazing unwrapped soaps available to us.
 Check any health food store for unwrapped options – hand soap, body soap, and even shampoo – or choose a product that comes in recyclable or compostable paper.

-Where to Buy: Your local health food store or farmer’s market
+Where to Buy: Your local health food store or on Amazon

 5. Reusable Canvas Tote vs. Disposable Plastic Bags